mikeboyle/citibike-pipeline/README.md

       1. Find the DAG in the Airflow UI `DAGs` page.
       2. Press the "play" button (▶️) to the right to manually trigger it.

-   **How to monitor the run**:
+#### Monitoring pipeline runs

+After you trigger a pipeilne run:

-      1. The datetime of the run will appear in the `DAGs` page under `Latest run`.
+- The datetime of the run will appear in the `DAGs` page under `Latest run`.
-      2. Click on this to see a page that monitors the status of each task in the DAG.
+- Click on this to see a page that monitors the status of each task in the DAG.

 ## Coming soon